Provincial Small Claims Court Pilot

 Mediation of claims for more than $5,000 – Robson Square Rule 7.4

-At Robson Square all cases above $5,000 and up to $25,000, except for financial debt claims under Rule 9.2, and all personal injury cases will be referred to a two-hour mediation session.
-Mediators will be assigned at no cost to the parties by the BC Dispute Resolution Practicum Society.
+At Robson Square all cases above $5,000 and up to $25,000, except for financial debt claims under Rule 9.2, and all personal injury cases are referred to a two-hour mediation session.
+Mediators will be assigned at no cost to the parties by MediateBC.

 For personal injury cases, Rule 7.4 provides that the certificate of readiness and independent medical examination provisions apply to mediations.